 Register to Vote

 Voter registration forms are available at all public libraries, community centers and City Hall.
+You also have the ability to register to vote on line with the Orange County Registrar of Voters office.
 To receive a registration form by mail, please call the Orange County Registrar of Voters office at (714) 567-7600 or the City Clerk's office at (949) 248-3501.
 Completed registration forms can be hand-delivered to the Registrar's office, located at 1300 S. Grand Ave.
 Santa Ana or Dana Point City Hall, located at 33282 Golden Lantern, or dropped off in any U.S. mailbox.
 No postage is necessary.
 You must be registered at least 15 days prior to the election in which you intend to vote.

 For additional voter registration information visit www.ocvote.com.